zacksimpson/composer-tool/README.md

-A distraction-free Markdown notes app for the Light Phone III.
+A distraction-free Markdown notes tool for the Light Phone III.

-Composer is not a rich text editor.
-It's a minimal writing tool for people who want to capture thoughts, ideas, and notes without friction — using Markdown that renders as you type, so syntax stays out of the way.
-Built to feel like a natural part of the Light Phone experience.
+Composer is a minimal writing tool for people who want to capture thoughts, ideas, and notes – using Markdown that renders as you type and makes syntax disappear.
+Built to feel like a natural extension of the Light Phone experience.

-Built with [vandamd's light-template](https://github.com/vandamd/light-template) – a community-made Expo template for building LightOS-style apps for the Light Phone III.

 ---

 ## Features

-* WYSIWYG Markdown editing — formatting renders in real time as you type
+* WYSIWYG Markdown editing – formatting renders in real time as you type
+* Copy note contents as either Markdown or plain text
 * Notes sorted by most recently edited, always at the top
-* Note titles derived automatically from the first line of content
 * Rename notes independently from their body content
-* Copy note contents to clipboard
 * Delete notes individually or in bulk
-* Inverted colors mode (white background)

 ---